ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 ```

 ::: tip
 As you can see, this time we used the [`setTargetAtTime`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam/setTargetAtTime) automation method of the `AudioParam` we want to update.
-Indeed, using this automation method, instead of `param.value = newValue` as we did until now, will protect us from discontinuities in the computation of the audio signal, preventings all sorts of click and pops.
+Indeed, using this automation method, instead of `param.value = newValue` as we did until now, will protect us from discontinuities in the computation of the audio signal, preventing all sorts of click and pops.
 :::

 Now that everything is ready in our `FeedbackDelay` class, let's just create our user interface: